rohitkannan/rohitkannan.github.io/_pages/cv.md

 Work experience
 ======
-* Postdoctoral Associate at UW-Madison (since Jan.
+* Postdoctoral Associate at the Wisconsin Institute for Discovery, UW-Madison (since Jan.
 2018)
-  * Affiliated with the Wisconsin Institute for Discovery
   * Research Focus: Algorithms for data-driven stochastic optimization with application to power systems
   * PI: Prof. James R. Luedtke